Engineering Degree Program Highlights

 Engineering Program Educational Objectives (PEOs)

-- Prepare graduates to practice engineering and to be successful in solving the engineering problems encountered in industry, government or private practice.
+- Practice engineering and to be successful in solving the engineering problems encountered in industry, government or private practice.

-- Provide graduates with the motivation and skills to advance into positions of increased responsibility and to pursue continuing education or graduate studies
+- Possess the motivation and skills to advance into positions of increased responsibility and to pursue continuing education or graduate studies.

-- Produce graduates who are not only ethical and professional as engineers but also are responsible members of their communities and the larger society.
+- Act as ethical and professional engineers, and also as responsible members of their communities and the larger society.

 Engineering Program Student Outcomes (SOs)